The Frightened Lady (1932 film)

-The Frightened Lady is a 1932 British thriller film directed by T. Hayes Hunter and starring Emlyn Williams, Cathleen Nesbitt, Norman McKinnel and Belle Chrystall.
-It was adapted by Bryan Edgar Wallace from his father Edgar Wallace's 1931 play The Case of the Frightened Lady, which was adapted again later for a 1940 film.
+The Frightened Lady (U.S. title: Criminal at Large) is a 1932 British thriller film directed by T. Hayes Hunter and starring Emlyn Williams, Cathleen Nesbitt, Norman McKinnel and Belle Chrystall.
+It was written by Angus MacPhail and Bryan Edgar Wallace, adapted from Edgar Wallace's 1931 play The Case of the Frightened Lady, which was later filmed as The Case of the Frightened Lady (1940).

-The film is also known as Criminal at Large in the United States.
+Preservation status

+The British Film Institute National Archive holds a collection of stills but no film or video materials.

 Plot

 A young woman goes to stay at the house of Lord Lebanon, but two murders in quick succession lead to the arrival of detectives and cause the woman to fear for her life.